pantheon-systems/documentation/source/content/guides/fastly-pantheon/02-connect-fastly.md

 1. Click the gear icon next to the **Main_Server_Host** header > select **Request Conditions** > click the **Name** drop-down menu > select the `Main_Server_Host_Condition` > click **Assign**.

-    - This assigns the `Main_Server_Host` Header to the `Main_Server_Host_Condition`.
-This appends the header to all traffic sent to the main content server on Pantheon.
+    - This assigns the `Main_Server_Host` Header to the `Main_Server_Host_Condition` and appends the header to all traffic sent to the main content server on Pantheon.

 1. Click **Content** again > click **New** > complete the pop-up fields to create a second custom header for redirected requests.